gilch/hissp/README.md

 You do not need Hissp installed to run the final compiled Python output, only Python itself.

-There are some very basic lisp macros to get you started.
+Hissp includes some very basic Lisp macros to get you started.
 Their expansions have no external requirements either.

 #### REPL